obsidian-community/obsidian-hub/06 - Note and vault examples/06.02 - Vault examples/SlRvb’s Journaling Setup.md

 - Any ancilliary tools?
 %%

-This is a deep dive into how [[SlRvb]] go about journaling the things that happen in his life.
+This is a deep dive into how [[SlRvb]] goes about journaling the things that happen in her life.

 ## Download